 Locking status Meaning Unlocking procedure Hardware locked The device is locked by the write-protection switch in the terminal compartment. → 🗎 78 SIL locked The device is in SIL-locked mode.
-See the SIL Safety manual CT active - all parameters The custody transfer mode is active. → 🗎 78 WHG locked (in preparation) The device is in WHG-locked mode. in preparation Temporarily locked Write access to the parameters is temporarily lock due to device-internal processing (e.g. data upload/download, reset).
+Detailed information on this topic see SIL Safety manual CT active - all parameters The custody transfer mode is active. → 🗎 78 WHG locked The device is in WHG-locked mode.
+Detailed information on this topic see SIL Safety manual Temporarily locked Write access to the parameters is temporarily lock due to device-internal processing (e.g. data upload/ download, reset).
 Once the internal processing has been completed, the parameters can be changed again.
 Wait for completion of the device-internal processing.